teraPacket/NetworkAnalysisTasks/List of Networking Tasks.md

 * TFTP:  Extract data downloaded or uploaded.
 * Detect AIM by checking if certain fields of packets are incrementing counter.
 * Detected failed manual SSH login based on the pattern that, client and server initially exchange a bunch messages quickly(within half a second), then clienet sends a message and gets a reply, but client does not send any message for 3 seconds.
+* Find the TCP sessions where server port is 21 (for FTP) but the first data packet in the session is from client.
+*

 ##C&C
 * Client and server has long sessions (duration > 5min) with 10 pairs of interactive messages.